bradycox/timer.py/README.md

 Once mortality is no longer an issue, modify python's dateutil library so the MAXYEAR constant is larger than 9999.
 Adding a "9" to the end will grant you about 90 thousand extra years.
 Take your time.

-You're now only limited by the size of an integer, so the timer can last up to 2,147,483,647 years on 32 bit machines, or 9,223,372,036,854,775,807 years on a 64 bit machine.
-(Assumes technology from ~8000 years ago is still being used in the year 9999 and is still limited to 32 and 64 bits).
+You're now only limited by the size of an integer, so the timer can last 9,223,372,036,854,775,807 years on a 64 bit machine.
+(Assumes technology from ~8000 years ago is still being used in the year 9999 and is still limited 64 bits).

 Note: Earth's sun could form anew, and fade to a red dwarf **922,337,203.7 times** before a 64 bit timer expires.
 So..
 I haven't tested it yet.